sqass/api-testing/README.md

 ### Create your first POST request

-- Create a POST request to create new employee details, see the below screenshot for example
+- Create a POST request to create a new employee in the database.
+See the below screenshot as an example:

 `RequestUrl` : http://127.0.0.1:7174/api/employee